9916bernard/CosmicSurvival/README.md

-📌 Cosmic Survivor - Description
+🚀 Cosmic Survivor

-🚀 Cosmic Survivor is a base-defense survival game inspired by the Vampire Survivors genre, featuring strategic base expansion, real-time combat, and upgrade mechanics.
+is a base-defense survival game inspired by the Vampire Survivors genre, featuring strategic base expansion, real-time combat, and upgrade mechanics.
 The game includes a variety of weapons, turrets, and enemies, with procedurally expanding maps and permanent progression elements.

 🔹 Key Features (Implemented)